pytorch/torchtune/docs/source/examples/recipe_deepdive.rst

 What are Recipes?
 -----------------
-Recipes are the primary entry points for TorchTune users.
+Recipes are the primary entry points for torchtune users.
 These can be thought of as "targeted" end-to-end pipelines for training and optionally evaluating LLMs.
 Each recipe implements a training method (eg: full fine-tuning) with a set of meaningful features (eg: FSDP + Activation Checkpointing + Gradient Accumulation + Mixed Precision training)